Documentation / Scanner

 Scanner Configuration for Bear Markets

 Bear market filters prioritize capital preservation over opportunity capture.
-Set Direction to SHORT priority, perhaps 70% SHORT / 30% LONG to maintain some flexibility for exceptional long setups.
-Raise Conviction threshold to 80+ to be significantly more selective, as lower-quality setups fail more often in volatile bear conditions.
+Set Direction to SHORT priority, around 70% SHORT / 30% LONG to keep some flexibility for exceptional long setups.
+Raise Conviction threshold to 80+ to be more selective, as lower-quality setups fail more often in volatile bear conditions.
 Keep Market Pulse Alignment at WITH for trend following.

 Configure Market Pulse Color to Orange or Red for downtrending conditions, skipping Green and Yellow entirely.
 Switch to Daily Conservative model exclusively as it provides wider 3-8% stops necessary for handling elevated volatility and overnight gap risk.
-Focus Signal Type on TC and SP as pullback opportunities become scarce in sustained downtrends, requiring you to short ongoing weakness or resistance bounces.
+Focus the Signal Type filter on the primary options of FP and ME for shorting into ongoing weakness as a downtrend extends, and treat TC (Trend Continuation) and SP (Second Pullback) as secondary alert flags that can confirm continuation rather than as Signal Type selections.

-Reduce position sizing dramatically to 1-1.5% risk per trade since stop distances widen and whipsaw risk increases.
-Take profits at VB target rather than trailing, as bear market rallies are violent and can erase gains quickly if you try to hold for extended moves.
-Tighten stop management by moving stops to breakeven after reaching 30% of distance to target, protecting against volatile reversals.
-Reduce position count to maximum 2-3 open trades at once to limit exposure.
-Avoid overnight holds entirely as gap risk is substantially higher in bear markets.
-Focus exclusively on mega-caps like AAPL and MSFT while avoiding small caps that can gap dramatically.
+Cut position sizing to 1-1.5% risk per trade since stop distances widen and whipsaw risk increases.
+Take profits at VB target rather than trailing, as bear market rallies are violent and can erase gains quickly if you hold for extended moves.
+Move stops to breakeven after reaching 30% of distance to target to protect against volatile reversals.
+Cap open trades at 2-3 at once to limit exposure.
+Avoid overnight holds entirely, since gap risk is higher in bear markets.
+Focus on mega-caps like AAPL and MSFT and avoid small caps that can gap sharply.

-Example bear market signal distribution: Scanner shows 28 signals split as 8 LONG and 20 SHORT, representing 71% short bias.
+Example bear market signal distribution: Scanner shows 28 signals, 8 LONG and 20 SHORT, a 71% short bias.
 Market Pulse displays only 4 Green signals, 2 Yellow, and 18 Red.
-VIX registers 28.4 well above the fear threshold.
-The appropriate action is to trade SHORT signals with 80+ conviction exclusively while skipping LONG signals unless they’re mega-cap stocks with 85+ conviction.
-Expect only 5-8 SHORT signals per day meeting filters with combined 48-56% win rates, lower than bull market but still profitable with proper 2:1 risk-reward management.
+VIX registers 28.4, well above the fear threshold.
+Trade SHORT signals with 80+ conviction exclusively, and skip LONG signals unless they’re mega-cap stocks with 85+ conviction.
+Expect fewer SHORT signals meeting filters than in a bull market, but still enough to trade with proper 2:1 risk-reward management.

 Identifying Choppy Market Conditions